What Can Happen if You Don’t Treat Your Varicose Veins?

 While there is no guarantee that you’ll develop any of these aforementioned conditions if you don’t treat your varicose veins, it remains a possibility.
 Modern varicose vein treatments are a far cry from treatments performed back in our parent’s days.
 Varicose vein treatments today, involve simple, outpatient procedures with basically no scars and no down time.
 New more modern techniques like Endovenous laser ablation therapy (ELT) and ultrasound-guided sclerotherapy, or UGFS have helped to revolutionize varicose vein treatments.
 Gone are the stripping procedures of the past.

 Don’t delay treatment and put yourself at risk for any of the above potential complication of varicose vein disease.
-Schedule an appointment with us at the Sheen Vein Institute.
+Schedule an appointment with us at the Sheen Vein Institute in St. Louis.
 Our physicians will evaluate your varicose veins issues while answering your questions and determining which treatment approach best fit your needs.